 XV.
 Reference Material

-- Brinkley, Alan, The End of Reform: New Deal Liberalism in Recession and War.
+- Brinkley, Alan.
+The End of Reform: New Deal Liberalism in Recession and War.
 New York: Knopf, 1995.

-- Brinkley, Alan.
+- ———.
 Voices of Protest: Huey Long, Father Coughlin, and the Great Depression.
 New York: Knopf, 1982.

 - Cohen, Lizabeth.
 Making a New Deal: Industrial Workers in Chicago, 1919–1939.
 New York: Cambridge University Press, 1990.

-- The Rise and Fall of the New Deal Order, 1930–1980.
-Edited by Fraser, Steve, and Gerstle, Gary.
-Princeton: Princeton University Press, 1989.
+- Fraser, Steve, and Gary Gerstle, eds.
+The Rise and Fall of the New Deal Order, 1930–1980.
+Princeton, NJ: Princeton University Press, 1989.

 - Gordon, Linda.
 Dorothea Lange: A Life Beyond Limits.
 New York: Norton, 2009.

-- Kelly, Robin D. G. Hammer and Hoe: Alabama Communists during the Great Depression.
+- Kelly, Robin D. G. Hammer and Hoe: Alabama Communists During the Great Depression.
 Chapel Hill: University of North Carolina Press, 1990.

 - Kennedy, David.
-Freedom From Fear: America in Depression and War, 1929–1945.
+Freedom from Fear: America in Depression and War, 1929–1945.
 New York: Oxford University Press, 1999.

 - Leuchtenburg, William.
 Franklin Roosevelt and the New Deal, 1932–1940.
-New York: Harper & Row, 1963.
+New York: Harper and Row, 1963.

 - Phillips–Fein, Kim.
 Invisible Hands: The Businessmen’s Crusade Against the New Deal.
 New York: Norton, 2010

 - Sitkoff, Harvard.
-A New Deal for Blacks: the Emergence of Civil Rights as a National Issue.
+A New Deal for Blacks: The Emergence of Civil Rights as a National Issue.
 New York: Oxford University Press, 1978.

-- George Donelson Moss, The Rise of Modern America: A History of the American People, 1890–1945 (New York: Prentice Hall, 1995), 185-86. [↩]
+- George Donelson Moss, The Rise of Modern America: A History of the American People, 1890–1945 (New York: Prentice-Hall, 1995), 185–186. [↩]

 - Ibid., 186. [↩]